Halloween – Saturday, October 31, 2020

-Costumes for the whole family to rent and to purchase.
+Costumes for the whole family to rent and to purchase for Halloween.
 Glamor and horror make-up.
 Accessories galore: Wigs, hats, shoes, boots, gloves, glasses, stockings, jewelry and so much more.
 Indoor and outdoor props and decorations.
-And, it’s on a Monday this year, so we’ll have a whole weekend for partying!

 Make a huge statement this Halloween and set a scary scene for Trick or Treaters, with awesome inflatables.
 Crouching Cats, 9′ Ghosts, 12′ Spiders, 8′ Tree with ghosts, Singing Pumpkins with an amazing light show, and more!
 Click on the Cat to go to our decorations page to take a peek at what you can expect to see as this spooky day draws near.